greenelab/connectivity-search-manuscript/manuscript.md

 **B. Supervised machine learning approach from Project Rephetio.**
 This figure visualizes the feature matrix used by Project Rephetio to make supervised predictions.
 Each row represents a compound–disease pair.
-The top half of rows correspond to known treatments (i.e. positives), while the bottom half correspond to non-treatments (i.e. negatives under a *closed-world assumption*, not known to be treatments in PharmacotherapyDB).
+The bottom half of rows correspond to known treatments (i.e. positives), while the top half correspond to non-treatments
+(i.e. negatives under a *closed-world assumption*, not known to be treatments in PharmacotherapyDB).
 Here, an equal number of treatments and non-treatments are shown, but in reality the problem is heavily imbalanced.
 Project Rephetio scaled models to assume a positive prevalence of 0.36% [@rephetio; @doi:10.15363/thinklab.d210].
 Each column represents a metapath, labeled with its abbreviation.
 \
-Feature values are DWPCs (transformed and standardized), which assess the connectivity along the specified metapath between the specific compound and disease.
+Feature values are degree-weighted path counts (abbreviated DWPCs, transformed and standardized), which assess the connectivity along the specified metapath between the specific compound and disease.
 Green colored values indicate above-average connectivity, whereas blue values indicate below average connectivity.